OVirt

 oVirt is a free, open-source virtualization management platform.
-It was founded by Red Hat as a community project on which Red Hat Virtualization is based.
+It was founded by Red Hat as a community project on which Red Hat Virtualization was based.
 It allows centralized management of virtual machines, compute, storage and networking resources, from an easy-to-use web-based front-end with platform independent access.
 KVM on x86-64, PowerPC64 and s390x architecture are the only hypervisors supported, but there is an ongoing effort to support ARM architecture in a future releases.

 Architecture

 oVirt consists of two basic components, oVirt engine and oVirt node.

 The oVirt engine backend is written in Java, while the frontend is developed with GWT web toolkit.
 The oVirt engine runs on top of the WildFly (former JBoss) application server.
 The frontend can be accessed through a webadmin portal for administration, or a user portal with privileges, and features that can be fine tuned.
 User administration can be managed locally or by integrating oVirt with LDAP or AD services.
 The oVirt engine stores data in a PostgreSQL database.
 Data warehousing and reporting capabilities depend on additional history and reports databases that can be optionally instantiated during the setup procedure.
 A REST API is available for customizing or adding engine features.

-An oVirt node is a server running RHEL, CentOS, Scientific Linux, or experimentally Debian, with KVM hypervisor enabled and a VDSM (Virtual Desktop and Server Manager) daemon written in Python.
+An oVirt node is a server running CentOS Stream or derivatives, with KVM hypervisor enabled and a VDSM (Virtual Desktop and Server Manager) daemon written in Python.
 Management of resources initiated from a webadmin portal are sent through the engine backend that issues appropriate calls to the VDSM daemon.
 VDSM controls all resources available to the node (compute, storage, networking) and virtual machines running on it and is also responsible for providing feedback to the engine about all initiated operations.
 Multiple nodes can be clustered from the oVirt engine webadmin portal to enhance RAS.

 The oVirt engine can be installed on a standalone server, or can be hosted on a cluster of nodes themselves inside a virtual machine (self-hosted engine).
 The self-hosted engine can be manually installed or automatically deployed via a virtual appliance.

 oVirt is built upon several other projects including libvirt, Gluster, PatternFly, and Ansible.